 Do you know this soldier?
 This photograph of an unidentified young soldier was in a frame with a family tree group, hanging on a wall in my Aunt’s living room.
 Is he English?
 When my family and I traveled to Mexico City to visit our Huesca family in June 2003, I spotted a large … Continue reading "Friday’s Faces from the Past"

 Moorish Kiosk, The Alameda Park, Mexico City.
 By Ulisesmorales (Own work) [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons My grandmother, Catalina (Perrotin) Huesca, lived in a small one bedroom flat at 145-B Carpio Street, in the Santa Maria la Ribera neighborhood.
 The neighborhood, or colonia, was the oldest in the Federal District.
-Its centerpiece, just a block … Continue reading "Those Places Thursday: Abuelita’s World"
+Its centerpiece, just a block from my grandmother’s … Continue reading "Those Places Thursday: Abuelita’s World"

 Gilbert Cayetano Huesca (1915 – 2009) My father, Gilbert Huesca, as a young man.
 In Part 1, my father, Gilbert Huesca, described his life as a child growing up as part of a working family in Orizaba, a mountain town in Mexico’s eastern state of Veracruz.
 In 1923, when Gilbert was 23 years old, … Continue reading "Thankful Thursday: A Father’s Influence (Part 2 of 2)"